 - The bottom of the rug is an exact mirror image of the top pile

 - The bottom is soft and the same material as the top pile

 You can visibly count the knots per square inch

 The fringe is a part of the rug’s construction.
 It is not sewn or glued on Hand-Tufted Rugs.

 - There is a canvas or piece of cotton on the bottom of the rug

 - A hard plastic backing

-What’s important to understand is that terms like handmade, hand-loomed and hand-tufted do not mean the same thing as hand-knotted.
+What is important to understand is that terms like handmade, hand-loomed, and hand-tufted do not mean the same thing as hand-knotted.

 "Hand-tufted" refers to a rug-making method that is a hybrid of machine creation and hand-knotting.
 When a rug is hand-tufted, the fabricator uses a handheld machine that punches the design into a canvas backing.
 The term "handcrafted" can refer to a person hand-loading yarn into an automated loom, which poorly mimics human hands.

 How was it Constructed?